Nadia’s Small Lymphocytic Lymphoma with Unmutated IGHV Story

 They sent me home the next day.
 I was super squeamish about the wound, so I had a friend who was kind enough to come over to help me clean it.
 At that point, I was relieved because I’d finally had the surgery I knew I needed, and I was kind of preoccupied.

 I was then focused more on the recovery because it was not good for the first few days.
-I was focused on that, relieved that it had been done.
+I was focused on that and relieved that it had been done.
 That was like the first relief I experienced, where I almost wasn’t thinking about what diagnosis I was going to get.
 I was just so glad that it had been done, and some part of me felt better because it had.

 The SLL Diagnosis